-Oculis is a global biopharmaceutical company (NASDAQ: OCS) purposefully driven to save sight and improve eye care.
+Oculis is a global biopharmaceutical company (Nasdaq: OCS) purposefully driven to save sight and improve eye care.
 Oculis’ highly differentiated pipeline comprises multiple innovative product candidates in development.
-It includes OCS-01, a topical retinal candidate for diabetic macular edema (DME); OCS-02, a topical biologic candidate for dry eye disease (DED); and OCS-05, a disease modifying candidate for acute optic neuritis (AON) and other neuro-ophtha disorders such as glaucoma, diabetic retinopathy, geographic atrophy, and neurotrophic keratitis.
+It includes OCS-01, a topical eye drop candidate for diabetic macular edema (DME) and for the treatment of inflammation and pain following cataract surgery; OCS-02, a topical biologic anti-TNFα eye drop candidate for dry eye disease (DED) and for non-infectious anterior uveitis; and OCS-05, a disease modifying candidate for acute optic neuritis (AON) and other neuro-ophthalmic disorders such as glaucoma, diabetic retinopathy, geographic atrophy, and neurotrophic keratitis.
 Headquartered in Switzerland and with operations in the US, Oculis’ goal is to deliver life-changing treatments to patients worldwide.
 The company is led by an experienced management team with a successful track record and is supported by leading international healthcare investors.

 Diabetic Macular Edema (DME), a leading cause of blindness in working-age adults, is estimated to affect around 37 million people worldwide, with a significant number of patients left untreated due to a lack of pre-invasive treatment options.